424th ABS Air Field Management

-U.S. Air Force C-130J Super Hercules aircrafts with the 37th Airlift Squadron perform approaches, on Chièvres Air Base, Belgium, March 26, 2021.
-The left aircraft was wearing the D-Day stripes as it took part in the 75th D-Day commemorations.
+A U.S. Air Force C-130J Super Hercules aircraft with the 37th Airlift Squadron performs approaches, on Chièvres Air Base, Belgium, March 26, 2021.
 (U.S. Army photo by Pierre-Etienne Courtejoie)

 |Date Taken: